-Read the latest issue of the SMRI Quarterly newsletter, and view past newsletters from 2020-2022.
+Read the latest issue of the SMRI newsletter, and view past newsletters from 2020-2022.

 Inaugural Director of the Sydney Mathematical Research Institute Professor Geordie Williamson has been selected as a finalist for the 2022 Department of Defence Eureka Prize for Leadership in Science and Innovation.